aswara/Admin-eCommerce-ReactJS/README.md

 ## Admin Features
 - Admin can add, edit, and delete product
 - Admin can add, edit, and delete category
-- Admin can add, edit, and subcategory
+- Admin can add, edit, and delete subcategory
 - Admin can view list customers
 - Admin can view list products
 - Admin can view list and confirm new order